public-policy-and-governance

 Public vs. Private Options

 The debate between public and private healthcare options is a prominent aspect of reform discussions.
-Each approach has distinct advantages and disadvantages.
+Each approach has distinct advantages and disadvantages, and many countries operate mixed systems with both public and private elements.
+The tradeoff often centers on efficiency versus equity, and choice versus uniformity.

 Advantages of Public Healthcare